cloud-ca/api-docs/source/includes/_getting_started.md

 Current API version : `api.cloud.ca/v1`

-If you are using the `go` language, check out our [library](https://github.com/cloud-ca/go-cloudca).
+We have also developed tools to help consume our APIs.
+If you use `go`, check out our [library](https://github.com/cloud-ca/go-cloudca).
+If you use Terraform, check out our [provider](https://github.com/cloud-ca/terraform-cloudca).
+NB: both are being actively developed, so there is still some functionality missing.

 ## Authentication
 ```go